-Bachelor Nation: Which "Final Rose" Couples Are Still a Thing?
+Bachelor Nation: Are ANY of These Couples Are Still Together?

-The Bachelor and The Bachelorette are TV shows with a clear goal that you don't need Bachelor spoilers to figure out:
+The Bachelor and The Bachelorette are TV shows with a goal that you don't need Bachelor spoilers to figure out:

-Set up a man or woman with his or her soulmate.
+Set up a man or woman with his/her soulmate.

 Heck, nearly every season ends with a proposal, right?
-And yet, over time, almost no proposals end in actual marriage.
+And yet, very few of these proposals end in actual marriage.

-By the numbers, few couples from Bachelor Nation last months; let alone years; let alone an entire lifetime together.
+By the numbers, few duos from Bachelor Nation last months; let alone years; let alone an entire lifetime together.

-Have their been exceptions to this?
+Have there been exceptions to this rule?

-Yes, just look at Jason and Molly.
+Oh yeah, look at Jason and Molly.
 Or Sean and Cat.
 Rachel and Bryan.
-Even Arie and Lauren or Becca and Garrett.
+Even Arie and Lauren ... or JoJo and Jordan.

-Yet it's still an arduous, uphill battle.
+Nevertheless, it's an arduous, uphill battle -- and the odds are poor.

-See Hannah Brown and Jed Wyatt, or Peter Weber and Madison Prewett, whose engagements lasted ... days?
-Hours?
+See Hannah Brown and Jed Wyatt.
+Oof.
+Or Peter Weber and Hannah Ann, or Peter and Madison, for that matter.

+More recently, we have the breakup between Katie Thurston and Blake Moynes, which was predicted by -- well, just about everyone who watched Katie's season.

+In other words, it was the opposite of the Tayshia Adams-Zac Clark split, which genuinely caught us off-guard.

-These are unique cases, yet the fact remains that it's hard out there for duos spawned by this franchise to make it work.
+The fact is, it's hard out there for duos spawned by this franchise to make it work -- a fact we've been reminded of over and over again during the past couple of years.

-Will Clare Crawley fare any better in 2020, assuming filming resumes and she's still The Bachelorette when it does?
+If you recall, Colton and Cassie broke up in 2020.
+Followed by Becca and Garrett.
+Then even Ashley and J.P.

+On the bright side, Matt and Rachael are giving it another go after his disaster of a season.

-So looking back through the years, who is still living happily ever after after the final rose was handed out?
+Looking back now, which duos are still living happily ever after after the final rose was bestowed?

-Take a look at notable duos from The Bachelor and Bachelorette and see whether they're still a romantic item now.
+Take a look at notable couples from The Bachelor and Bachelorette and see if they're still a romantic item now.

 1.